sara-vallejo/M4R/README.md

 In dHSIC_continents_MC.ipynb, we make a change in the permutation test.
 We consider a Monte Carlo approximation as described in https://arxiv.org/abs/1603.00285.
 This would be more appropiate than what was explained before, since we are not computing all n!^d permutations, but instead a lower number B.

-In dHSIC_continents_normalised we introduce a normalisation for normal HSIC statistic, which corresponds to the distance correlation.
+In dHSIC_continents_normalised.ipynb we introduce a normalisation for normal HSIC statistic, which corresponds to the distance correlation.
 Moreover, a slight modification in our previous code has made so that the Kernel matrices are precomputed and the algorithm is more efficient.
 Visualitations for both the 2-way graph and the hypergraphs are available.

-In dHSIC_continents_change_alpha we experiment the results obtained when α in the independence test is reduced from 0.05 to 0.01.
+In dHSIC_continents_change_alpha.ipynb we experiment the results obtained when α in the independence test is reduced from 0.05 to 0.01.
 No major difference is observed.